Nelbert Omolon: Air21 Express (2012–13)

-In January 2012, Omolon was traded for the first time in his career to Air21 from the Meralco Bolts along with Mark Isip in exchange for Dennis Daa, Mark Canlas and a draft pick that originally belonged to the Bolts.
+In January 2012, Omolon was traded for the first time in his career to the Air21 Express from the Meralco Bolts along with Mark Isip in exchange for Dennis Daa, Mark Canlas and a draft pick that originally belonged to the Bolts.
+In a 2012 Commissioner's Cup win over previously unbeaten Talk 'N Text, he had an impressive statline of 23 points, 14 rebounds and four blocks.
+In a loss to the Powerade Tigers, he led the locals with 17 points.